David Ish-Horowicz

-Family
+Background

-His father was Moshe Ish-Horowicz (b.
-August 22, 1922; d.
-February 27, 2008), a prominent leader in the development of Reform Judaism in Manchester.
+Ish-Horowicz was born on 2 August 1948.
+His father was Moshe Ish-Horowicz (1916–2008), a prominent leader in the development of Reform Judaism in Manchester.

-Education
+He was educated at Manchester Grammar School and Pembroke College, Cambridge (BA, 1969), and researched at the MRC Laboratory of Molecular Biology while at Darwin College, Cambridge (PhD, 1973), and was a postdoctoral fellow in Basel.

-He was educated at Manchester Grammar School and Pembroke College, Cambridge (BA, 1969), and researched at the MRC Laboratory of Molecular Biology while at Darwin College, Cambridge (PhD, 1973), and was a postdoctoral fellow in Basle.
+David Ish-Horowicz died from a brain tumour at his home in Oxford, on 19 July 2024, at the age of 75.